Thermodynamically Robust Transfer Reagents for Molecular Editing

 As part of this trend, the development of new reagents capable of transferring additional functional groups at the desired position of advanced synthetic intermediates is of paramount importance.
 Areas such as crop science and drug discovery make extensive use of this working methodology for the improvement of their original targets and the identification of new ones.

-Versatility of Hypervalent I(III) Reagents
+Versatility and Limitations of Hypervalent Iodine

 Arguably, the most versatile group transfer reagents used in organic synthesis are those based on hypervalent I(III) structures.
 However, their implementation in industrial processes is seriously limited by their highly reactive nature.